GRFreire/nthmail/README.md

 ## TODO

- - Restart when either mail or web server dies
  - Handle attachments
  - Do not store the raw mail data in the DB, maybe use block storage (the provider can be a disk provider at first)
  - Cache in general?